-How to Write an Informative Essay: 7 Simple Steps
+How to Write an Informative Essay in 9 Straightforward Steps

 informative essay